 For example, if you want a more concentrated taste, you can program your machine to extract only 30 ml from an espresso capsule.

-If you have a Nespresso Vertuo machine, you’ll have more pod sizes, and you can stop the brewing process by clicking on the main button while brewing!
+If you have a Nespresso Vertuo machine, you'll have more pod sizes available, and you can stop the brewing process by pressing the main button while it's in use.

 5. Froth milk the right way for a creamy texture